urpo3/SaveForwarder/README.md

 SaveForwarder V3.1 For Stealing Growtopia accounts.
 You can steal accounts from PC Android and Ios.
 You can also bypass advanced account protection for PC and Android.
-Credits to Hack4fun and SrMotion!
+Other features include, Grabbing discord token, Stealing Credentials etc. Credits to Hack4fun and SrMotion!
 This is For Educational Purposes Only! :
 Tutorial + Showcase + proof of downloading from here : https://www.youtube.com/watch?v=Fbwc0ob5gyE
 Screenshots of program + features Below '